edumserrano/dotnet-sdk-extensions/docs/configuration/options-eagerly-validation.md

 	.ValidateEagerly();
 ```

-Note that `OptionsBuilder.ValidateEagerly` works in conjunction with data annotations and requires you to also use `OptionsBuilder.ValidateDataAnnotations`.
+The way the eager validation is enforced is by creating all the instances of `T` for any `IOptions<T>` present in the `IServiceCollection` at app startup.
+This forces existing validation to be executed.

-Furthermore, the way the eager validation is executed is by creating all the instances of `T` for any `IOptions<T>` present in the `IServiceCollection` at app startup.
-This forces the validation of the data annotations added by `OptionsBuilder.ValidateDataAnnotations` to kick in.
+Note that `OptionsBuilder.ValidateEagerly` works in conjunction with dotnet's validation.
+In the above example we are using the `OptionsBuilder.ValidateDataAnnotations`.
+You could also use the `IValidateOptions` interface or implement validation at the `Startup` level with the `OptionsBuilder.Validate`.
+For more information see [Options Validation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-5.0#options-validation) and [IValidateOptions for complex validation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-5.0#ivalidateoptions-for-complex-validation).

 ## How to run the demo